jon-harper/E34M1/docs/bom.md

 ## New Parts

-### PCB Mount
+### Toolhead PCB Mount

-Mounts for both '36 and '42 PCBs are available.
+Mounts for both NEMA14 ("36") and NEMA17 ("42") PCBs are available.
 Examples of '36 PCBs are the BIGTREETECH EBB36 and Piggyback36, as well as the Mellow Fly SHT36.
 An example of a '42 PCB is the BIGTREETECH EBB42.

-Other than the printed part, the materials for these are identical.
+Variants of each mount are available for both cable guides and cable chains.

 !!! caution
     These mounts are only currently tested on NEMA17 steppers.

-=== "'36 PCB"
+=== "'36 PCB, Cable Guide"
     <div markdown class="jh-grid-container jh-grid-2">
     <div markdown class="jh-grid-para">